 I Have Smooth Floors With Deep Grout Lines or Crevices – You have a choice between pads and brushes, pads are cheaper and can be changed to alter their characteristics from polishing to scrubbing, yet they won’t clean into deeper grout lines or deviations in otherwise flat flooring.
 Brushes tend to be more expensive and require a special brush for each application, but they will get into crevices and deviations.

-Now something else to bear in mind at this point is realistic expectations from your floor cleaning machine.
-If you have an old floor made up of uneven concrete it is unrealistic to expect a high speed machine to put a shine on it even with a polishing brush running at 300rpm.
+Now, something else to bear in mind at this point is realistic expectations from your floor cleaning machine.
+If you have an old floor made up of uneven concrete it is unrealistic to expect a high-speed machine to put a shine on it even with a polishing brush running at 300rpm.
 Like many things need to have a good foundation to get a good finish on top, flooring is no different.

 Other things to consider:

-Weight – Heavier machines are better for scrubbing than polishing, for this reason there are extra weights available for some of the medium machines for use in extreme applications.
+Weight – Heavier machines are better for scrubbing than polishing, for this reason, there are extra weights available for some of the medium machines for use in extreme applications.

 Other accessories – Accessories that are available on some machines include tanks and spray bottles.
 These are for applying cleaning solution to the floor during cleaning.
-It is entirely down to the preference of the user if these are used or not as some people like to use them and other prefer to mop on cleaning solutions.
+It is entirely down to the preference of the user if these are used or not as some people like to use them and others prefer to mop on cleaning solutions.

-As there is quite a lot of information, and every individual application is different, and therefore requires a different machine, we offer a free demonstration service through Numatic.
+As there is quite a lot of information, and every individual application is different and therefore requires a different machine, we offer a free demonstration service through Numatic.
 We do this for several reasons, we understand that these machines are not something that you will buy every day, they are also not cheap so getting it wrong can be expensive, and if you get it really wrong you may even damage your flooring.